peacalm/cpp-luaw/README.md

 Regard the operation failed if any element failed.

 * @tparam T The result type user expected.
-T can be any type composited by bool, integer types, double, std::string, std::vector, std::set, std::unordered_set, std::map, std::unordered_map, std::pair.
+T can be any type composited by bool, integer types, float number types, std::string, std::vector, std::set, std::unordered_set, std::map, std::unordered_map, std::pair.
 Note that here const char* is not supported, which is unsafe.
 * @param [out] failed Will be set whether the operation is failed if this